aadya-2509/AI-Meeting-Minutes-Generator/README.md

 This project is an AI-powered application that converts meeting audio into structured meeting minutes, including a summary and action items.

-Features
+Features:

-Upload audio recordings of meetings
+Upload audio recording of meetings

 Convert speech to text using Whisper